 He requested support on this, to establish the reason for the application.
 If the plan is to eliminate motorised vehicles from the route, then Lavant Parish Council should be careful not to shoot the plan down and themselves in the foot...

-He has taken advice the SDNP advisor and submitted an enquiry should planning be required to CDC.
-Advice awaited to hear.
-A meeting with the Carpenter designer will be arranged after 23rd.

-The brambles are as good as a stock fence currently and any fencing will be filled in as and when needed.

 Action: Councillor Aldridge

-Agenda Item 5: -Report from County Councillor Jeremy Huntcirculated
+Agenda Item 5: -Report from County Councillor Jeremy Hunt

+Report circulated with thanks See Appendix C

 Councillor Caroline Reynolds.
 Wished to bring up points on the report